South Africa mourns Mandela, will bury him on December 15

 Flags flew at half mast across the country, and trade was halted for five minutes on the Johannesburg stock exchange.

-But the mood was not all sombre.
+But the mood was not all somber.
 Hundreds filled the streets around Mandela's home in the upmarket Johannesburg suburb of Houghton, many singing songs of tribute and dancing.

 The crowd included toddlers carrying flowers, domestic workers still in uniform and businessmen in suits.